probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 There are many reasons a retrieval may end in a failure to resolve.

+The most probable cause for the error was in experimental setup (eg/ missing logs for events that occured).

-A failure could have occurred because there was a bug in the client or protocol during the retrieval process, because of agent or network load, or because there was an error in the experimental setup.
+However (although unlikely), errors could have also been a result of a bug in the client or protocol, agent load, or network instabilities.

-For this reason, failures were ignored for all calculations in this study.
+Since the cause of failure is unknown, failures were ignored for all calculations in this study.

 Filtering out failures could have skewed results (if, for example, the failure occurred due to a timeout that would have succeeded if waiting a little longer) and also had a fairly large impact on sample size.

-Failure rates are included in this report since they could provide some insight.
+Failure rates are, however, included in this report for completeness purposes since they could provide some insight.

 ## Results